krugerk/beeminder-apidocs/source/index.html.md

 * \[`datasource`\] (string): one of {"api", "ifttt", "zapier", or `clientname`\}.
 Default: none.
   * If you pass in your API client's registered name for the `datasource`, and your client has a registered `autofetch_callback_url`, we will POST to your callback when this goal wants new data, as outlined in [Client OAuth](#6-optional-autofetch-callback ).
   * To unset the datasource, (i.e., return to manual entry) pass in the empty string `""`.
+* \[`tags`\] (array).
+A list of tags for the goal.
+Each tag must be an alphanumeric strings.
+NOTE: if you pass this parameter, it will replace the existing tags for the goal.
+If you pass an empty array, or an explicit nil value, it will remove all tags from the goal.

 ### Returns